 Why Nail Care Matters

 Overgrown nails can become caught in bedding and carpets.
 They may curl as they grow, and embed into the tender flesh of the paw pad.
 Claws can split or tear as in the picture and need surgical repair that’s pricey and painful.
 Overgrown nails cause the foot to spread or splay, and can change your puppy’s gait.
 Dewclaws on the inside of the lower leg need particular attention since they never contact the ground.
-Keeping the toenails trimmed also helps reduce inappropriate digging that some terrier breeds of puppy adore.
+Keeping the toenails trimmed also helps reduce inappropriate digging and risk of ringworm.

 When to Trim